Return to the town synonymous with fear that has influenced pop culture for decades! Find out more in our Silent Hill 2 Remake Review!

 So, come here often?

-As this period of gaming was released in the 90s, some of the soundtracks in important story beats and at the end of the game have some classic rock vibes to go with it.
-Featuring guitars and spooky themes, these songs are an ode to the survival horror theme of that place in time.
+During this period of gaming in the 90s, a lot of horror movies and games had soft rock to pair with the horror themes.
+This can be seen here once more with some of the soundtracks in important story beats and at the end of the game having those classic rock vibes to go with it.
+Featuring guitars and spooky tunes, these songs are an ode to the survival horror of that place in time.

 Silent Hill 2 Remake Review – What Else?